inetic/deflect-ouisync-mirrors/README.md

 * Files present in both versions would be renamed (`.<hash-suffix>` would be appended to their names)

-To avoid this, the _creator_ may do something like this:
+To avoid this, the _primary_ may do something like this:

 ```bash
 $ # Start the Docker container and ouisync inside it